ffwff/lilith/README.md

 </p>

 <p align="center">
-A POSIX-like x86-64 kernel with a 32-bit userspace written in Crystal/C.
+A POSIX-like x86-64 kernel and userspace written in Crystal.
 </p>

 ## Building